SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

       status                            = sl_wifi_target_wake_time_auto_selection(&performance_profile.twt_selection);
     ```

-    There are default macro settings that are used for calculating the iTWT parameters.
+    The following are the default macro settings.
+User should not change these values as it may affect the working of the algorithm.

     Sample Macro Settings :
     ```c
-      #define DEVICE_AVG_THROUGHPUT                20000 \\ KBPS
+      #define DEVICE_AVG_THROUGHPUT                20000 \\ Kbps
       #define ESTIMATE_EXTRA_WAKE_DURATION_PERCENT 0 \\ in percentage
       #define TWT_TOLERABLE_DEVIATION              10 \\ in percentage
       #define TWT_DEFAULT_WAKE_INTERVAL_MS         1024     // in milli   seconds